-The Birdfeeder is a not-for-profit food pantry created to help meet the basic needs of all Roadrunners.
+The Birdfeeder is a client-choice food pantry created to help meet the basic needs of all Roadrunners.
 Our staff understands college is stressful enough without worrying about where your next meal is coming from or how you are going to afford interview attire - this is where the Birdfeeder comes in to ensure students can focused on academics.

 The Birdfeeder is a client-choice food pantry created to help meet the basic needs of all Roadrunners.
 We understand college is stressful enough without worrying about where your next meal is coming from – this is where the Birdfeeder comes in to ensure students can focus on academics.